 The exact incidence and prevalence of frozen shoulder is unknown, but it affects approximately 2% to 5% of the general population and mainly adults 40-65 years of age, with more cases appearing in women.
 The condition usually starts with one shoulder and commonly affects the opposing side years after the onset of symptoms in the first shoulder, but it does not affect the same shoulder twice.

 Performing stretches on the isolated muscle is crucial to gaining and maintaining normal range of motion of the shoulder joint.
 We focus on the four rotator cuff muscles that surround the shoulder joint.
 But there are other muscles associated with shoulder elevation and rotation that are often overlooked and must be stretched as well.
-Some neck muscles like the Trapezius and Levator will be stiff on the same side of the effected shoulder.
+Some neck muscles like the Trapezius and Levator will be stiff on the same side of the affected shoulder.
 Also, part of the back muscles like the upper Latissimus play a role in shoulder rotation and depression of the shoulder.
-Stretching these areas as well will increase greater range of motion rather than focusing soley on stretching the shoulder joint muscles.
+Stretching these areas as well will increase greater range of motion rather than focusing solely on stretching the shoulder joint muscles.

 There are regression and progression stretches that can be executed depending on the severity of the frozen shoulder.
 Since the condition can affect both shoulders, our practice is to stretch both sides.